tmplink/tmpUI/document/en/index.md

 At this stage, `tmpUI` implements the basic modularity and routing, but also adds additional advanced features: embedded templates, multi-language support, dynamic routing, and other three more useful features.

+# AI Documentation

+We have prepared a dedicated documentation file [tmpui.txt](/tmpui.txt) for AI assistants.
+This document organizes all tmpUI features and APIs in a structured format, making it easy for AI assistants to quickly understand and work with the tmpUI framework.

 # Copyright

 `tmpUI` is released under the `MIT License`.